ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/rk-development-manual/Product_Design_Process/RK_Series_Development_Boards-Self-Selected_Screen_Adaptation.md

 ### Q: MIPI screen shows no backlight at all.

 1. Confirm if the initialization sequence is being sent correctly.
 You can communicate with the screen vendor to obtain a gamma test sequence.
-The screen should display as long as the test sequence is sent.
+The screen should display as long as the test sequence is sent;
 2. Confirm the MIPI signal pin order is correct.
 The MIPI initialization sequence is only sent via the DSI0 differential pair.
 If connected incorrectly, the initialization sequence cannot be sent.

 ### Q: MIPI screen displays the logo and then the image disappears.